bitcoin-api/bitcoin-api/README.md

 **Upcoming Feature**

-A counter that shows the sum of all EnviroWithdrawAmounts
+Counter that shows the sum of all EnviroWithdrawAmounts

 Estimated Completion Date: late 2020, early 2021